uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Terms.rst

    HD Address
-      An *HD Address* is one of the *Addresses* in the HD Wallet hierarchy.
+      An *HD Address* is one of the *Addresses* in the HD Group hierarchy.

    non-HD Address
-      It is single *Address* not associated with the HD Wallet.
+      It is single *Address* not associated with the HD Group.
       It can be obtained by importing a private key or random generation.

       .. note::
-         This library can simultaneously work with several non-HD addresses, but only with one HD Account (one hierarchy of HD Addresses).
+         This library can simultaneously work with several non-HD addresses, and also with several HD Groups.

    Mnemonic phrase
-      *Mnemonic phrase* (or mnemonic sentence) - is a group of easy to remember words (space separated) for the determinate generation of the master seed (and, accordingly, HD Account) for HD Wallet.
+      *Mnemonic phrase* (or mnemonic sentence) - is a group of easy to remember words (space separated) for the determinate generation of the master seed (and, accordingly, HD Account) for certain HD Group in HD Wallet.

       A mnemonic code or sentence is superior for human interaction compared to the handling of raw binary or hexadecimal representations of a wallet master seed.